 I never had a long commute (10-15 minutes), but now I’m home during really important times of the day, like when my family is having breakfast, and my boys are getting home from school.

-It’s still not a perfect scenario, but having worked from home before I had some idea of what to expect, and some of the challenges, and Jackie and I have been really proactive about setting expectations and getting a stronger grasp on what a good work from home situation looks like.
+It’s still not a perfect scenario, but having worked from home before I had _som_e idea of what to expect, and some of the challenges, and Jackie and I have been really proactive about setting expectations and getting a stronger grasp on what a good work from home situation looks like.

 But I get it.
 That’s not why you’re here.
 I’ll get to the gear.
 I promise.
 But be warned.
 Some day I’ll talk more about what a great work from home setup looks like for a family like mine, and you’ll read it whether you want to or not.

-Making an adjustment
+Making an Adjustment

 It’s taken a good six weeks or so but I feel like my desk scenario is really solid now.
 I’ve done some fine tuning to get just the right balance of having what I need nearby, without eliminating mobility from my life altogether.